skip to content

 Ethics and Politics of Science and Medicine

-Michael Diamond-Hunter, Ahmad Elabbar (12 lectures, Michaelmas & Lent Terms)
+Stephen John, Ahmad Elabbar (12 lectures, Michaelmas & Lent Terms)

 Science and Communism

-Dmitriy Myelnikov (4 lectures, Michaelmas Term)
+Dmitriy Myelnikov (4 lectures, Lent Term)

 The rise of governments that used the term 'Communist' to describe themselves in the 20th century involved a variety of new understandings and practices of science and technology.
 During the Cold War, science took on a variety of forms and meanings across the Eastern Bloc and its sphere of influence, from the emergence of Lysenkoist genetics in the Soviet Union to promotions of mass science in the People's Republic of China.
 These lectures discuss the meanings that Marxist and related political theories attributed to science, as well as science and technology in policy and practice in the Soviet Union, People's Republic of China, Cuba and other Communist-aligned states.
 Topics covered include the roles of technical expertise and the place of techno-science in global Cold War politics.